Vegetarian Butternut Squash & Apple Soup Served in Fresh Pumpkins

 The Flavors of Fall

-Butternut Squash & Apple Soup Fall is here and every farmers’ market and stand is displaying its harvest of squashes.
+Butternut Squash & Apple Soup Fall is here and every farmers’ market and a stand is displaying its harvest of squashes.
 Americans were introduced to winter squashes by native Indians.
 Pilgrims and early colonists realized how easy they were to grow and how adaptable they were in many recipes.

 Acorn, pumpkin, butternut, and Hubbard squashes have a hard, thick rind.
 The rind protects the squash and keeps it from spoiling for long periods, but makes the job of peeling it a challenge if you want to remove the rind before you cook the squash.